shazz/ipfs-rpi/README.md

   sudo docker exec -it ipfs ipfs pin ls --type recursive
   ````

-  Use the /shared volume to add / get files:
+  Use the /shared volume to add files in the unixfs:
   ````
   cp -r mymovies shared/
   sudo docker exec -it ipfs ipfs add -r /shared/mymovies/